getpelican/pelican-plugins/liquid_tags/Readme.md

     {% include_code myscript.py [Title text] %}

+'chardet' package is required to detect encoding of the file.
+(Contrary to popular belief, not all source code is plain ascii.)
+You will want to install it before using this plugin:

+    pip install chardet

 The script must be in the ``code`` subdirectory of your content folder: this default location can be changed by specifying